bigcommerce/catalyst/README.md

 Ensure that corepack and pnpm are installed for the version of node/npm you intend to use.

 The following commands may not all be applicable to your configuration, but they may be useful and are listed for your convenience.
-To copy a command to your clipboard, hover over the command to see the **copy** icon in the upper right of the code block.
+To copy a command to your clipboard, hover over the command's code block to see the **copy** icon in the upper right corner.

 ```shell
 nvm list